OpenStarbound/OpenStarbound/doc/json/openstarbound/armorItem.md

 The `<slot>` tag within any keys will be replaced with the slot index of the armor slot (1-20)

 Any additional tags will be replaced with the current tags at the time of equipping the armor.
 So for example things like `<species>` and `<gender>` will be replaced with the relevant species and gender, as the humanoid animator always sets those tags.

+## `bool` bypassNude
+If true enables the armor to appear even when its wearer is in a nude state.
+Useful for body parts (tails, hair, etc)

+## `bool` rotateWithHead
+Applies to backArmor.
+If true enables the armor to rotate along with the wearer's head.